Philippus/elastic4s/README.md

 See [official documentation](http://www.elasticsearch.org/guide/reference/api/index_/) for additional options, all of which exist in the DSL as keywords that reflect their name in the official API.

-## Indexing from Classes
+## Indexing Typeclass

 Sometimes it is useful to index directly from your domain model, and not have to create maps of fields inline.
 For this elastic4s provides the `Indexable` typeclass.
-Simply provide an implicit instance of `Indexable[T]` in scope for any class T that you wish to index, and then you can use `source t` on the index request.
+Simply provide an implicit instance of `Indexable[T]` in scope for any class T that you wish to index, and then you can use `doc(t)` on the index request.
 For example:

 ```scala
 // a simple example of a domain model